 The needs of North Carolina’s pre-schoolers, students, educators, and parents are complex, varied, and numerous.
 UNC-TV meets those needs in a variety of skillful and creative ways.
 UNC-TV promotes learning for a lifetime with UNC-TV's LearningMedia and other educational media, face-to-face teacher and parent workshops, PBS TeacherLine professional development courses, online bilingual resources, contests, games, and mobile apps and Just For Kids community events with Read-a-roo and her PBS pals.

 Also, teachers and parents work together to ensure that children enters school "ready to learn" and that students "stay more eager to learn" through graduation.
 UNC-TV provides materials that are beneficial for the home, school, and the community through our PBS KIDS Raising Readers initiative and other education efforts, such as the American Graduate initiative and PBS LearningMedia TeacherCore.

-Register Now for the March 26, 2014 TeacherLine Courses!
+Register Now for the July 9, 2014 TeacherLine Southeast Courses!